SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-format.md

 :::info

-Do not delete the `Relation` enum or `ActiveModelBehavior` impl block even if they are empty.
+Do not delete the `ActiveModelBehavior` impl block even if it is empty.
 :::

 ## Entity